mantidproject/mantid/docs/source/interfaces/direct/ALFView.rst

 .. math:: R = V / (2\sin(\theta))

-The Out of Plane Angle is defined as ...
+The Out of Plane Angle is the vertical position of the detectors as viewed from the sample.

 The interface can be accessed from the main menu of MantidWorkbench, in *Interfaces → Direct → ALFView*.